jessecambon/jessecambon.github.io/_drafts/Essential-DataScience-R.md

 |   6 | 79 |
 |   8 | 70 |

-### Summary Statistics

-A broader variety of statistics can be calculated using the group\_by and summarize functions.
-Note that the ungroup function is not strictly necessary, but it is a good practice if we plan to manipulate our dataset in the future without using groups.
+A broader variety of statistics can be calculated using the [group\_by](https://dplyr.tidyverse.org/reference/group_by.html) and [summarize](https://dplyr.tidyverse.org/reference/summarise.html) functions.
+In this example, we create a new categorical column “class\_c” (which combines 2 seaters and subcompact vehicles into a single category) and then calculate a variety of basic summary statistics by this column.
+The arrange function is used to order the rows in the dataset in descending order of the created ‘count’ variable.
+Note that the ungroup() function is not strictly necessary, but it is a good practice if we plan to manipulate our dataset in the future without using groups.

 ``` r
 mpg_stats <- mpg %>% select(class,hwy) %>%